 For the full decade, the Grey Book contains 100 most significant recommendations by businesses, local government and civil society organizations for the regulatory framework improvements and decreasing / eliminating the administrative obstacles to doing business in Serbia.
 The Government institutions use the Grey Book as one of the main document for preparation of public policy documents and implementation of regulatory reforms, as each of the administrative obstacle is precisely described and argued and the proposal of the solution is provided.

-The new edition of the Grey Book 16 contains 19 new recommendations for the Government of Serbia and 81 adjusted and updated proposals from the previous year.
-Like in the previous year, in the Grey Book 16 we had focused on the country's commitments in the process of accession to the European Union.
-We had choosed the 18 recommendations awarded with the "EU badge" in order to point out the reforms that can contribute faster accession of Serbia towards EU.
+The new edition of the Gray Book 17 contains 9 new recommendations for the Government of Serbia and 91 updated and improved proposals from the previous year.
+As last year, we kept our focus on the obligations in the process of accession to the European Union.
+We have selected as many as 23 recommendations to which we have awarded the "EU badge", in order to additionally highlight the reforms whose resolution will contribute to Serbia's faster path towards the European Union.

 The first steps